Ashishkasaudhan/Aws-microservice-components/README.md

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/12654660/215961125-814c927a-ebc1-4f52-9ad3-4cfa36dbad2f.png">

-6. Go To Infrastructure-dev/regional/env Folder and Open the env.hcl file.
+6. Go to Infrastructure-dev/regional/env Folder and Open the env.hcl file.

 7. Provide the environment name, which is nothing but a variable used in resource creation.
-You can leverage these file to use more common variable as per your use case.
+You can leverage these files to use more common variable as per your use case.
 <img width="500" alt="image" src="https://user-images.githubusercontent.com/12654660/215961896-f47e40b9-1223-469a-9bca-152fba520c10.png">

 8. Now go to Infrastructure-dev/regional/env/vpc Folder and Open the terragrunt.hcl file and provide/replace the values accordingly.